SIP Trunking vs. Hosted PBX: What's the Difference?

 - Not required to purchase, maintain, or upgrade PBX equipment

-- Power for equipment is not required.
-So, if a thunderstorm knocks out power to your building, your PBX is still up!
+- Power for equipment is not required on site.
+So, if a thunderstorm knocks out power to your building, your PBX is still up because it's hosted "in the cloud"!

 - Minimal onsite equipment is required, typically just handsets and a gateway